kylefoxaustin/jaws/README.md

 This command:
 1. Creates a backup of your system settings
 2. Configures memory locking parameters
-3. Runs JAWS2 to consume 50% of system memory
+3. Runs JAWS to consume 50% of system memory

 ### Command Line Options

-JAWS2 supports the following options:
+JAWS supports the following options:

 #### Memory Percentage Options (Required - choose one)